6 Stages of Change: Taking Control of Your Life One Step at a Time

 • What will you be doing differently?

 You may find yourself faced with unaddressed needs, obstacles and worries during this time.
 Allowing yourself the time for further exploration of the support of an acupuncturist in Reston, life or wellness coach can be a big help in transitioning from the full understanding of the contemplation state to the preparation stage.

 Now that you’ve decided the benefits of change outweigh the costs or effort, you’re ready to take action.
 You’ve probably already taken some small steps (gathering information counts!).
 This stage helps you to build self-confidence and prepare for any challenges and obstacles you may face when making changes.
 You are in the action planning stage.

 Being properly prepared and ready to put your plan into action will help you avoid mistakes, or have the tools needed to cope with those mistakes.
 There is a natural back-and-forth pattern that can occur when putting new changes into place, causing discouragement or ambivalence.
 When you get into the planning stage, a life and wellness coach and/or the support of those around you can make all the difference.

-When you feel ready to take those steps, whether counseling, joining a gym or calling an acupuncturist, you’re in the preparation stage for change.
-You’re beginning to clean out those old patterns (like, throwing away junk food to prepare for a new, healthier way of eating) and building your motivation for the action stage.
+When you feel ready to take those steps, whether individual counseling, joining a gym or calling an acupuncturist in Bethesda, you’re in the preparation stage for change.
+You’re beginning to clean out those old patterns (like throwing away junk food to prepare for a new, healthier way of eating) and building your motivation for the action stage.
 You can draw up a contract with yourself or seek the accountability of a loved one, friend or life and wellness coach to keep you on task.
 This is a good time to speak your commitment publicly, as well.